15 Myths About Men: What You Girls Should Know About Us Guys

 Takeaway lesson: Guys do talk about their feelings, just not in the same way women tend to.
 A guy will only share his troubles with someone he really trusts, and he'll do it in a way that doesn't make him look wimpy or lose face.
 Your guy will "talk" about his feelings with you.
 Just don't expect a Shakespearean monologue.

 Even though his way of showing feelings might not match up with the emotional outpouring you're hoping for, it's important not to discount what he shares or the way he shares it.
 Listen to him carefully when he talks like this, and make sure he feels heard.
-Brush him off a couple times, and he's not going to open up anymore.
+Brush him off a couple of times, and he's not going to open up anymore.

 Myth 3: Guys Are Just in It for the Sex